cyber-dojo/cyber-dojo/CONTRIBUTING.md

 Things that would help:

-1) If you've tried to build your own cyber-dojo from the source (and maybe do some development) I'd really appreciate knowing what was easy, what was hard, and what I could do to make it easier for you.
+1) If you've tried to build your own cyber-dojo from the github source repos (and maybe do some development) I'd really appreciate knowing what was easy, what was hard, and what I could do to make it easier for you.